Beyond CPAP: Uncovering the Roots of Sleep Apnea

 • Longer pauses between breaths

-This breakdown in cellular communication explains why some apnea patients don’t improve with CPAP.
-The issue isn’t just mechanical—it’s metabolic and neurological.
+This breakdown in cellular communication helps explain why some people don’t improve with CPAP.
+The issue isn’t purely mechanical—it’s metabolic and neurological.

 Citations: